FAMILY & FAMILY TREE BRANCHES |

 www.clarence.nsw.gov.au/csearch/

 Clarence Valley Council is pleased to present its online burial register.
 The register covers ashes internments and burials within the Clarence Valley.
 This register will be updated in the months of August and February with new ashes internments and burials plus any amendments/additional information received.
-Posted at 9:18am on Sat, Jul 04 2009

 |